 - Your name, age and contact details (address, contact phone number and current email)

-- Education – name of the school, subjects studied, include results here especially if they’re exceptionally good
+- Education – name of the school and subjects studied (include results here especially if they’re exceptionally good)

 - Previous experience (don’t forget to include any work experience placements or voluntary work)